-The increase in net cash provided by operating activities for the three months ended March 31, 2021 was primarily due to the increase of cash flow from net income, reduced outflows for inventories and liabilities, and the favorable change in prepaid expenses and other assets, primarily related to long term accounts receivable becoming current.
+The increase in net cash provided by operating activities for the nine months ended September 30, 2021 was primarily due to the increase of cash flow from net income and reduced outflows for inventories and liabilities.
 These were partially offset by an unfavorable change in accounts receivable as a result of increased sales.